bitterjug/kashana/docs/elm-notes.rst

   update on the field from which the save Cmd originated.

 - [ ] Make a real POST request to the server when we update a field.

+  What would one of these look like?

+  - We need to trigger an http request as a Cmd
+  - The results are going to be JSON that we'll have to parse

 - [ ] have a placeholder for new Results.